Restore databases in non-production environments

 In the Request for database point-in-time restore dialog box, follow these steps:

-- In the Database field, the database to restore is always Microsoft Dynamics AX or Microsoft Dynamics 365 for Finance and Operations.
-Other databases, such as Entity store or Management Reporter, aren't currently supported for point-in-time restores.
+In the Database field, the database to restore is always Microsoft Dynamics AX or Microsoft Dynamics 365 for Finance and Operations.
+Other databases, such as Entity store or Financial reporting, aren't currently supported for point-in-time restores.